isomerpages/nlb-learning/_sustainability/Children/Content.md

 <h3><b>Playlist</b></h3>
 Learn the importance of caring for our planet and how children can play their part from a young age.

-Food waste is everywhere!
-Check out our **playlist** to learn more about how our food produces waste, and how we can be part of the solution.
+Check out our **playlist** to dive deep into our oceans and find out how our blue planet sustains life.

-Check out our **learning package** for an activity on reducing food waste.
+Check out our **learning package** and take a walk of discovery in your nearby green spaces!

 <div class="row is-multiline">
   <div class="col is-one-half">